Information presented here if for general guidance only.

 2. Check tide times and weather.
 3. Wear appropriate weather proof clothing (avoid bright colours).

-4. Dogs cause immense disturbance to the islands wildlife...leave them at home.
+4. Dogs are domesticated predators and regularly cause disturbance to the islands wildlife...leave them at home.

 5. Do not walk out onto the mudflats.
 It is dangerous and you will disturb wildlife.